tendai98/GPS-Tracking-System/README.md

 - You can extend the frontend in the `public` directory to display location data on a webpage using the Google Maps SDK or any other visualization method of your choice.

-- For security, it's important to protect the API with proper authentication and secure communication methods, especially if the location data is sensitive.

-- This is a basic setup, and you can expand the functionality by adding features such as real-time tracking, geofencing, and more.
+- This is a basic setup, and you can expand the functionality by adding features such as geofencing, and more.